 Geology is a professional career, where graduates become members of the professional organizations in the countries that they will be employed.

-As such the standard of the graduands are expected to meet those of industry.
-This requires that students participate in field trips without exception where the practical competences will be learned and sharpened.
-The practical competences of the graduands is highly valued, and therefore we expect all our students to take a keen interest in this aspect of the course.
+As such the standard of the graduands are expected to meet the high standards in industry.
+This requires that students participate in field trips without exception.
+Practical competences will be learned and sharpened in the field.
+The practical competences of the graduands are highly valued, and therefore we expect all our students to take a keen interest in the field trip aspect of the course.
+In their final year, geology students also conduct research as part of the new honours geology single major BSc degree programme.
+This research work develops skills in scientific writing, solving of geological problems and academic communication.